Kristin Midthun

-Kristin Midthun (born February 4, 1961, in Oslo) is a Norwegian team handball player and Olympic medalist.
+Kristin Midthun (born February 4, 1961, in Oslo) is a Norwegian team handball player and an Olympic medalist.

 Life and career

 Born in Oslo on 4 February 1961, Miidthun won a silver medal at the 1988 Summer Olympics in Seoul with the Norwegian national team.
 Kristin Midthun played 143 games for the national team during her career, scoring 306 goals.

 She was awarded the trophy Håndballstatuetten from the Norwegian Handball Federation in 1998.